Argeus/asciidocker/README.md

 # asciidocker
-Simple docker build that packages all asciidoc-files into a docker container, converts them to html and runs nginx to show.
+Simple docker build that packages all asciidoc files into a docker container, converts them to html and runs nginx to show.

+Put your adoc-site in the same directry as this dockerfile.

-Run like this
+Build and run like this
 ```
 docker build -t asccidockersitename .
 docker run -it --rm -p 8080:80 asccidockersitename